chris-roman/HEX/index.md

 ## **About Us**

-We are a team of mechatronic engineers that seeks to solve problems in the area of ​​agriculture, and in this competition, NASA gives us the opportunity to solve similar problems but in space.
+We are a team of mechatronics engineers that seeks to solve problems in the area of ​​agriculture, and in this competition, NASA gives us the opportunity to solve similar problems but in space.

 We developed a modular smart growing system, which will allow the crew to plant on Mars.